 5. Seek Shelter and People-Watch

 When all else fails and the rain is relentless, find a covered area.
 There are some outside areas with overhanging porches.
-I particularly like sitting in front of The Golden Horseshoe on a bench to watch the rain fall on the Rivers of America.
-And of course, to watch the tourists in flip-flops scurrying through the rain!
+Grab a snack and take a break until the rain eases.
+And of course it’s fun to watch the tourists in flip-flops scurrying through the rain!

 6. Eat Indoors & Dine Leisurely

 Many of the restaurants around Disneyland offer both outdoor or indoor dining.
 On a rainy day skip the patio and go inside for your meals.
 I recall a particularly soggy day when my son and I sought respite inside Cafe Orleans and it was great to sit inside where it was warm and dry.
 By the time we got to the dessert beignets my coat that had been sopping wet was dry.

-With rain in your forecast, this is a perfect time to get an Advanced Dining Reservation for a Character Meal and take your time eating and getting autographs and photos.
+With rain in your forecast, this is a perfect time to get an Advanced Dining Reservation for a Character Meal.
+Take your time eating and getting autographs and photos.
 Book that ADR before your trip!

 Slowly walking through the shops while you wait for the clouds to clear is a fun pastime.
 Emporium, Elias & Co. and World of Disney are loaded with goodies.
 Or stop in at the Mad Hatter to see which chapeau works for you!

 8. Indoor Entertainment

 Rain or shine, taking in the entertainment at Disneyland is always a great choice.
 Little ones will love the Disney Jr – Live on Stage! show.
 The show Frozen: Live on Stage at the Hyperion takes place at Disney California Adventure Park and that soaks up about an hour of time.

 You can also spend hours inside the Disney Animation Building.
 Take an art class at the Animation Academy, chat in Turtle Talk with Crush, see the Beast’s library or create animation in the Sorcerer’s Workshop.